-I have been an Anniversary Research Fellow in the Department of Politics, University of Sheffield since 2016 and will be a Lecturer from September 2018.
+I am a Lecturer in Politics in the Department of Politics, University of Sheffield (UK) where I was previously Anniversary Research Fellow (2016-2018).
 Previously I was based in the School of Sociology, Politics and International Studies, University of Bristol.

 Until I was 18 I lived a few miles from Middle Wallop Army Air Corps Centre (“The Camp”).
 One of my earliest memories – I was probably 4 or 5 – is of hiding, terrified, in my parents’ broad bean crop from the sky-ripping low flypast of the Red Arrows.
 People often ask me why I do the work that I do and this memory makes a compelling start to a tale of lifelong preoccupation with how military power figures in and shapes individual and broader international social and political life.
 Of course, it’s nowhere near as simple as that and ultimately I think we should all be asking questions about military power: what is it? how does it work? and what does it do?